entropyxyz/entropy-docs/docs/guides/manage-accounts.md

 draft: true
 ---

-By the end of this guide you will have created a new account on Entropy using the CLI.
+This page details some of the ways you can create and maintain your Entropy accounts.

+## CLI

+The CLI has a built-in account manager.
+This is useful for running quick, one-time transactions.
+The CLI account manager can also be helpful for testing purposes.

-## Prerequisites
+### Prerequisites

 You need to have the Entropy CLI installed.
 [Take a look at the CLI page for details on how to install the CLI](../reference/cli.md).

-## Create an account
+### Create an account

 1. Start the CLI by running `yarn start` within your local copy of the `entropyxyz/cli` repository.
 1. Select **Manage Accounts**.